aldo1411/PlatePaloozaServer/readme.md

 ### ***Update plate***

-This endpoint will update an existing plate and will check if the plate exists, if the new updated data does'nt correspond to another plate on database, if the new data does'nt change anything from the plate to update and will validate if the data passed through the body is correct
+This endpoint will update an existing plate and will check if the plate exists, if the new data does'nt change anything from the plate to update and will validate if the data passed through the body is correct

 ```http
   PATCH /api/plates/${id}